On the density regime probed by HCN emission: The relationship between HCN/CO and dense gas.

 \section{The relationship between HCN/CO and dense gas.}

 As well as using the brightness of the HCN (1-0) line, we can also use the ratio of the HCN (1-0) and CO (1-0) lines to constrain the distribution of gas volume densities in molecular clouds (e.g., \citealt{GAO2004b}, \citealt{GARCIA-BURILLO2012}, \citealt{LEROY2017}, \citealt{GALLAGHER2018}).
-Because each line traces densities above their effective densities, $\mathrm{n_{eff}}$, a change in the ratio of intensities between two lines with different $\mathrm{n_{eff}}$ can gauge changes in the dense gas mass fraction (see, for example, \citealt{KRUMHOLZ2007a} and \citealt{LEROY2017}).
+Because each line traces densities above their effective densities (for a clear definition of effective densities, see \citealt{SHIRLEY2015}), $\mathrm{n_{eff}}$, a change in the ratio of intensities between two lines with different $\mathrm{n_{eff}}$ can gauge changes in the estimated dense gas mass fraction (see, for example, \citealt{KRUMHOLZ2007a} and \citealt{LEROY2017}).
 This multiple line method improves the accuracy with which variations in the sub-beam density distribution are recovered, and so is well-suited for low resolution studies i.e. galactic-scale studies which use high effective critical density lines that tend not to fill the beam.

-Due to the high effective critical density of HCN, galactic scale studies have begun using HCN (1-0) to CO (1-0) line ratios to estimate the distribution of gas volume density (e.g., \citealt{LEROY2017}, \citealt{GALLAGHER2018}, \citealt{QUEREJETA2019}).
-We therefore investigate how the HCN (1-0) / CO (1-0) line ratio varies as a function of CO (2-1) line emission which is used as a proxy for surface density.
+Due to the high effective critical density of HCN, galactic scale studies have begun using HCN (1-0) to CO (1-0) integrated intensity ratio to estimate the distribution of gas volume density (e.g., \citealt{LEROY2017}, \citealt{GALLAGHER2018}, \citealt{QUEREJETA2019}).
+We therefore investigate how the HCN (1-0) / CO (1-0) integrated intensity ratio varies as a function of CO (2-1) line emission which is used as a proxy for surface density.
 We use the same RT code, RADMC-3D, that we use for our HCN analysis.
-For both CO (1-0) and (2-1) lines we use ortho- and para- $\mathrm{H_2}$ as collisional partners along with the collisional rates provided by Leiden Atomic and Molecular Database \citep{SCHOIER2005}.
+For both CO (1-0) and (2-1) lines we use ortho- and para- $\mathrm{H_2}$ as collisional partners along with the collisional rates provided by Leiden Atomic and Molecular Database \citep{SCHOIER2005, JANKOWSKI2005, YANG2010}.
+When calculating the level populations of the CO, we assume that the gas has an H$_2$ ortho-to-para ratio of 3:1.

-For this section we create 12 PPV cubes for all three lines (HCN (1-0), CO (1-0) and CO (2-1)) and for all 12 cases characterised by Table \ref{tab:tableoverview}.
-We create 3 additional resolutions for our analysis by degrading all 12 PPV cubes to 0.2, 1 and 10 pc respectively.
+For this section we create twelve PPV cubes for all three lines (HCN (1-0), CO (1-0) and CO (2-1)) and for all twelve cases characterised by Table \ref{tab:tableoverview}.
+We create three additional resolutions for our analysis by degrading all twelve PPV cubes to 0.2, 1 and 10 pc respectively.
 The resulting variation in the resolution can be seen in Figure \ref{fig:NH2W}.
 A cut-off of 0.001 $\mathrm{K\, km\, s^{-1}}$ is placed on the velocity-integrated intensity of all three lines to limit our analysis to lines of sight where the abundances are more certain.